-Mike Morton puts the Gamo Boxer through its paces to discover whether this budget bullpup can deliver a knockout in the hunting field
+Mike Morton puts this week’s Gun of the Week, the Gamo Boxer through its paces to discover whether this budget bullpup can deliver a knockout in the hunting field

 Bullpups have been around for a good many years, and while some airgun shooters initially branded them a fad that would never last, these stubby little rifles are resolutely here to stay.

 Most manufacturers have at least one bullpup in their inventory, with the Boxer being the latest model from Gamo to join the pup parade.

 While Gamo is a Spanish company, this particular gun is made in England, and uses the same magazine as Gamo’s sister company, BSA, as well as the company’s legendary cold hammer-forged barrels.
 It’s available in .177 calibre, as seen here, as well as .22.